A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 • Specific details about my experience or results

-Not every platform or business allows all of these elements, but I include what I can.
+Not every platform allows all of these, but I include what I can.

-Here’s something I didn’t think about when I started writing more testimonials: they became content for my own social media and email marketing (and now, a whole blog post!)
+Here’s something I didn’t anticipate when I started writing more testimonials: they became content for my own social media and email marketing.
+And now, a whole blog post.

-Instead of constantly creating content about my own services, I can share discoveries that have actually helped my business.
-My audience gets to learn about resources they might find useful, and I get to create content that doesn’t feel salesy or self-promotional.
+Instead of constantly creating content about my own services, I can share discoveries that have genuinely helped my business.
+My audience learns about resources they might find useful, and I create content that doesn’t feel salesy or self-promotional.
+It practically writes itself because the enthusiasm is real.

 A woman with short curly hair and a blue top is pictured next to a testimonial about a website audit template, attributed to Liz Houston, Web Designer, United States.